AmazingAmpharos/OoT-Randomizer/README.md

 and a Zora Tunic to enter Water Temple, collect the underwater silver rupees in Gerudo Training Grounds, or obtain the Piece of Heart at the bottom of the frozen Zora's
 Fountain.
 With this flag set, the Goron Tunic will not be required to actually enter Fire Temple, only to fight Volvagia or to reach the upper floors.
 The Zora Tunic requirements are removed completely except to reach the chest at the bottom of the central pillar in Water Temple.

+## Morpha with Gold Scale

+This setting allows entry to the Water Temple with the Gold Scale to be considered.
+Since you cannot backtrack into Water Temple without Iron Boots, only the Spiritual
+Stone or Medallion obtained from defeating Morpha can be considered by logic either way; since you need the Water Temple Boss Key and Longshot to access Morpha normally, this means that this setting is only relevant in either keysanity or keysy relative to the locations of Boss Keys.

 ## Lens of Truth